odoo/documentation/content/applications/finance/accounting/bank/setup/bank_accounts.rst

 Account Holder, Account Holder Name, and your Bank Institution's details by clicking on the *External Link* next to the *Bank* field.
 These details are used to register some payments.

-You can configure which types of payments are enabled in the **Payment Method Types** section and how the bank statements are recorded and posted in the **Bank Statements** section.
+You can configure which types of payments are enabled and if they use their own Outstanding Accounts by editing the Payment Method on the **Incoming/Outgoing Payments** tab and how the bank statements are recorded and posted in the **Bank Feeds** section on the Journal Entries tab.

 .. image:: media/bank_accounts_configuration.png
    :align: center